 My husband has always been a huge fan of gyros, but personally I’m just there for the tzatziki sauce that they put on the pita.

-Whether you’re serving this tzatziki sauce recipe with gyros or your favorite Greek chicken, turning it into a tzatziki dip with fresh veggies or pita bread, or just getting creative and using it in place of ranch or sour cream for other foods (hello, try dipping some chicken wings in this one!), this is a definite staple recipe to have.
+Whether you’re serving this tzatziki sauce for gyros or dolloping it on our Greek turkey meatballs, turning it into a tzatziki dip with fresh veggies or pita bread, or just getting creative and using it in place of ranch or sour cream for other foods (hello, try dipping some chicken wings in this one!), this is a definite staple recipe to have.

 This tzatziki recipe is beyond simple to whip up with just a handful of fresh ingredients and it keeps in the fridge nicely for a few days.